clbattthcmut/blog.bkisc.com/content/blog/hoangDayNe/intigrity-monthly-0923/index.md

 ### Final touch

-We need to find a function, [a string function](https://dev.mysql.com/doc/refman/8.0/en/string-functions.html) to be precised, that can make the string contain the word `"INTIGRITI"` no more.
+We need to find a function, [a string function](https://dev.mysql.com/doc/refman/8.0/en/string-functions.html) to be precise, that can make the string contain the word `"INTIGRITI"` no more.

-A few comes in mind like: *SUBSTR, REVERSE, FORMAT, ...* but they are all filtered this way or another.
+A few come to mind like: *SUBSTR, REVERSE, FORMAT, ...* but they are all filtered this way or another.

 And there's *MID* instead of *SUBSTR* ...
 Wow.
 Just wow.
-So in order to not return the result containing `"INTIGRITI"`, we can use `MID(str,2)` which skips the first character.
+So to not return the result containing `"INTIGRITI"`, we can use `MID(str,2)` which skips the first character.

 *One more thing:* You may use *LOWER* and it still got through and the flag is still correct in this challenge.